 Genius, motion, and sound.

 And in addition, it can emit sound and motion, as claimed by Platonian.
 The spirit moves and takes pleasure from motion, a great pleasure, therefore loves musical and regulated sounds since it gets motion from them.
-From the spirit, each part of our body receives movement and the sense of hearing.
+Each part of our body receives movement and the sense of hearing from the spirit.

 The mutual relation of Geniuses.